ssardina-research/sarl-prolog-cap/README.md

 java: symbol lookup error: /usr/lib/swi-prolog/lib/amd64/readutil.so: undefined symbol: PL_new_atom
 ```

-Then you may not have set `LD_PRELOAD` env variable correctly.
+then you may not have set `LD_PRELOAD` environment variable correctly to point to your `libswipl.so` (so that it is loaded in advance).

 ----------------------------------
 ## CONTACT